yusufhm/docker-udp-listener/README.md

 # mendhak/udp-listener
-Docker image that listens on port 5005, outputs to log.
+Docker image that listens on UDP port 5005, outputs to log.

 ### Start it